pk-hack/CoilSnake/DEVELOPMENT.md

 Note: The steps for creating a standalone executable are currently unmaintained and likely broken for systems other than 64-bit Windows.

 1. Follow the steps above to build CoilSnake for your system.
-1. Build CoilSnake as a binary distribution in egg format:
-    - `python3 setup.py bdist_egg`
 1. Install pyinstaller:
     - `pip3 install pyinstaller`
 1. In the CoilSnake source directory, build the CoilSnake executable: